-- Embrace and uplift all community voices.
+- Embracing and uplifting all community voices

-- Create avenues for meaningful community connection.
+- Creating opportunities for meaningful community connection

-2025 Grantee Efforts
+Grantee Efforts

 Ian Winner’s Pedestrian Safety Flags Project